awsdocs/amazon-s3-developer-guide/doc_source/RESTAuthentication.md

 8. CanonicalizedResource;
 ```

-`YourSecretAccessKeyID` is the AWS secret access key ID that Amazon assigns to you when you sign up to be an Amazon Web Service developer\.
+`YourSecretAccessKey` is the AWS secret access key ID that Amazon assigns to you when you sign up to be an Amazon Web Service developer\.
 Notice how the `Signature` is URL\-Encoded to make it suitable for placement in the query string\.
 Note also that in `StringToSign`, the HTTP `Date` positional element has been replaced with `Expires`\.
 The `CanonicalizedAmzHeaders` and `CanonicalizedResource` are the same\.

 **Note**
 In the query string authentication method, you do not use the `Date` or the `x-amz-date request` header when calculating the string to sign\.